 Debuts and Determination

-Ashutosh’s professional journey kicked off in 2018, when he made his Twenty20 debut for Madhya Pradesh in the 2017–18 Zonal T20 League on January 12.
-At 19, he was raw but hungry, eager to prove himself.
-His List A debut followed on October 16, 2019, in the Vijay Hazare Trophy, where he showcased his ability to adapt across formats.
+Ashutosh began his professional career in 2018.
+He made his Twenty20 debut for Madhya Pradesh in the 2017 to 18 Zonal T20 League on January 12.
+He was only 19 at the time.
+He was still learning, but he was determined to prove himself.
+His List A debut came on October 16, 2019, in the Vijay Hazare Trophy.
+In that tournament, he showed that he could adjust his game to different formats.

 The Railways Revival

 In a twist of fate, Ashutosh switched teams to Railways, a move that reignited his career.
 His first-class debut came in 2024, and he didn’t waste time making an impression.
 He smashed a brilliant 123 against Gujarat in the Ranji Trophy, proving he could anchor an innings with the best of them.
-His List A stats grew too, with a high score of 75 against Sikkim and a strike rate of 126.38.
+His List A stats improved as well, with a high score of 75 against Sikkim and a strike rate of 126.38.

 Then came the moment that changed everything.